oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

 You next identify buildings that have any spatial interaction with the projected flood region.
 This includes buildings contained in the region, overlapping the region, or touching the boundary.

-1. In the layers list, turn on visibility for the BOSTON_BLDGS_POLY_2D layer.
+1. In the layers list, turn on visibility for the BUILDINGS layer.
 While zoomed out you will only see a portion of the buildings since there are too many to display at such a small scale.
-From the action menu for BOSTON_BLDGS_POLY_2D, select **Spatial Analysis**.
+From the action menu for BUILDINGS, select **Spatial Analysis**.

    ![Start new Spatial Analysis](images/analyze-26.png)